COVID-19 NEWS. THE PRACTICE WILL REMAIN OPEN DURING THIS DIFFICULT TIME. WE ARE USING FULL PPE, AND WILL CONTINUE TO BE

 Private one to one physiotherapy helping you on the journey from an episode of pain or injury back to full health.

 My emphasis is on quality, and I speak in plain English.
 I am here to help you get better, not confuse you with long scary medical speak.
-I like to build a rapport, and you will have continuity of care by being assessed and treated by me for as long as you need.
+I like to build a rapport, and you will have continuity of care by being assessed and treated by me for the duration on your recovery.